 Subscribe to newsletter and stay updated

 Read about our travel expeditions, new destinations, new pictures, latest trip schedules

-During summers, from April to June, the average temperature of Shimla would be 15 degrees Celsius.
+During the summer, from April to June, the average temperature in Shimla would be 15 degrees Celsius.
 This climate is ideal for honeymooners and families alike to set up camp and participate in several outdoor activities and adventure sports like trekking and paragliding.
-From July to September, the monsoons may cause landslides or avalanche in the region, thus making it an unfit time to visit, but the breathtaking views of the green meadows would certainly make up for your worries.
+From July to September, the monsoons may cause landslides or avalanches in the region, thus making it an unfit time to visit, but the breathtaking views of the green meadows would certainly make up for your worries.

 Location: Himachal Pradesh

 Famous for: Hill Station, Victorian architecture, Toy Train and Snow Peaked Mountains

 Best time to visit: Any time of the year